On the closure of the positive Hodge locus: Weakly special subvarieties and bi-algebraic geometry for

 Let us start by recalling the general functional transcendence context of ``bi-algebraic geometry'' (see \cite{KUY}, \cite[Section 7]{klin}):

 \begin{defi} A bi-algebraic structure on a connected complex algebraic variety $S$ is a pair

-where $\pi:\ti{S} \lo S$ denotes the universal cover of $S$, $X$ is a complex algebraic variety, $\Aut(X)$ its group of algebraic automorphisms, $\rho: \pi_1(S) \lo \Aut(X)$ is a group morphism (called the holonomy representation) and $D$ is a $\rho$-equivariant holomorphic map (called the developing map). \end{defi}
+where $\pi:\ti{S} \to S$ denotes the universal cover of $S$, $X$ is a complex algebraic variety, $\Aut(X)$ its group of algebraic automorphisms, $\rho: \pi_1(S) \to \Aut(X)$ is a group morphism (called the holonomy representation) and $D$ is a $\rho$-equivariant holomorphic map (called the developing map). \end{defi}

-The datum of a bi-algebraic structure on $S$ tries to emulate an algebraic structure on the universal cover $\tilde{S}$ of $S$: \begin{defi} Let $S$ be a connected complex algebraic variety endowed with a bi-algebraic structure $(D, \rho)$. \begin{itemize} \item[(i)] An irreducible analytic subvariety $Z \subset \ti{S}$ is said to be an irreducible algebraic subvariety of $\ti{S}$ if $Z$ is an analytic irreducible component of $D^{-1}(\overline{D(Z)}^\Zar)$ (where $\overline{D(Z)}^\Zar$ denotes the Zariski-closure of $D(Z)$ in $X$). \item[(ii)] An irreducible algebraic subvariety $Z\subset \ti{S}$, resp. $W \subset S$, is said to be {\em bi-algebraic} if $\pi(Z)$ is an algebraic subvariety of $S$, resp. any (equivalently one) analytic irreducible component of $\pi^{-1}(W)$ is an irreducible algebraic subvariety of $\ti{S}$. \end{itemize} \end{defi}
+The datum of a bi-algebraic structure on $S$ tries to emulate an algebraic structure on the universal cover $\tilde{S}$ of $S$: \begin{defi} Let $S$ be a connected complex algebraic variety endowed with a bi-algebraic structure $(D, \rho)$. \begin{itemize} \item[(i)] An irreducible analytic subvariety $Z \subset \ti{S}$ is said to be a closed irreducible algebraic subvariety of $\ti{S}$ if $Z$ is an analytic irreducible component of $D^{-1}(\overline{D(Z)}^\Zar)$ (where $\overline{D(Z)}^\Zar$ denotes the Zariski-closure of $D(Z)$ in $X$). \item[(ii)] A closed irreducible algebraic subvariety $Z\subset \ti{S}$, resp. $W \subset S$, is said to be {\em bi-algebraic} if $\pi(Z)$ is a closed algebraic subvariety of $S$, resp. any (equivalently one) analytic irreducible component of $\pi^{-1}(W)$ is a closed irreducible algebraic subvariety of $\ti{S}$. \end{itemize} \end{defi}

-\begin{rem} As in \Cref{wsIntersection} an irreducible component of an intersection of algebraic subvarieties of $\ti{S}$ is not necessarily algebraic in the sense above, as the map $D$ is not assumed to be injective.
+\begin{rem} As in \Cref{wsIntersection} an irreducible component of an intersection of closed algebraic subvarieties of $\ti{S}$ is not necessarily algebraic in the sense above, as the map $D$ is not assumed to be injective.
 Let us call such an irreducible component an {\em algebraic intersection} in $\ti{S}$.
-An algebraic intersection $Z\subset \ti{S}$, resp. an irreducible algebraic subvariety $W \subset S$, is called a {\em bi-algebraic intersection} if $\pi(Z)$ is an algebraic subvariety of $S$, resp. any (equivalently one) analytic irreducible component of $\pi^{-1}(W)$ is an algebraic intersection in $\ti{S}$. \end{rem}
+An algebraic intersection $Z\subset \ti{S}$, resp. a closed irreducible algebraic subvariety $W \subset S$, is called a {\em bi-algebraic intersection} if $\pi(Z)$ is a closed algebraic subvariety of $S$, resp. any (equivalently one) analytic irreducible component of $\pi^{-1}(W)$ is an algebraic intersection in $\ti{S}$. \end{rem}